chrislgarry/Apollo-11/CONTRIBUTING.md

 - Trim trailing whitespace

 ## What do I check?
-Any discrepencies between the scans and the source code in this repository, including:
+Any discrepancies between the scans and the source code in this repository, including:

 ### Comments
 - Comments in the transcribed code should match the scans exactly